Eastman Chemical (NYSE:EMN) Issues Q3 2022 Earnings Guidance

-Eastman Chemical (NYSE:EMN – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $2.00-$2.00 for the period, compared to the consensus estimate of $2.60.
+Eastman Chemical (NYSE:EMN – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $2.00-$2.00 for the period, compared to the consensus EPS estimate of $2.60.
 The company issued revenue guidance of -.

-A number of equities analysts recently weighed in on the stock.
-StockNews.com downgraded shares of Eastman Chemical from a buy rating to a hold rating in a report on Wednesday, September 14th.
-Citigroup cut their price target on shares of Eastman Chemical from $102.00 to $93.00 and set a neutral rating on the stock in a report on Wednesday, September 14th.
-Wells Fargo & Company downgraded shares of Eastman Chemical from an overweight rating to an equal weight rating and dropped their price objective for the company from $110.00 to $95.00 in a report on Tuesday, September 13th.
-UBS Group dropped their price objective on shares of Eastman Chemical from $118.00 to $108.00 and set a buy rating on the stock in a report on Monday.
-Finally, Credit Suisse Group began coverage on shares of Eastman Chemical in a report on Tuesday, May 31st.
-They set an outperform rating and a $130.00 price objective on the stock.
-Ten investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Hold and a consensus price target of $112.53.
+A number of research analysts have weighed in on the stock.
+Bank of America cut their price objective on shares of Eastman Chemical from $123.00 to $115.00 and set a neutral rating on the stock in a research report on Wednesday, July 13th.
+Citigroup reduced their price objective on shares of Eastman Chemical from $102.00 to $93.00 and set a neutral rating on the stock in a research report on Wednesday, September 14th.
+Jefferies Financial Group lowered Eastman Chemical from a buy rating to a hold rating and dropped their target price for the company from $150.00 to $87.00 in a research report on Thursday, June 16th.
+They noted that the move was a valuation call.
+KeyCorp reduced their price target on Eastman Chemical from $125.00 to $111.00 and set an overweight rating on the stock in a report on Wednesday, September 14th.
+Finally, Wells Fargo & Company downgraded Eastman Chemical from an overweight rating to an equal weight rating and cut their price objective for the company from $110.00 to $95.00 in a research report on Tuesday, September 13th.
+Ten equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+According to MarketBeat.com, Eastman Chemical presently has a consensus rating of Hold and an average price target of $112.53.

 The business also recently declared a quarterly dividend, which will be paid on Friday, October 7th.
-Stockholders of record on Thursday, September 15th will be issued a dividend of $0.76 per share.
+Stockholders of record on Thursday, September 15th will be given a $0.76 dividend.
+This represents a $3.04 annualized dividend and a dividend yield of 4.25%.
 The ex-dividend date is Wednesday, September 14th.
-This represents a $3.04 annualized dividend and a dividend yield of 4.26%.
-Eastman Chemical’s payout ratio is presently 33.01%.
+Eastman Chemical’s payout ratio is 33.01%.

 Eastman Chemical Company Profile